• Skip to primary navigation

 It's therefore versatile, perfect for various culinary applications.

-In conclusion, when choosing between Greek and Italian oil, consider their different flavor profiles and tastes.
+When choosing between Greek and Italian oil, consider their different flavors and tastes.

 Greek oil has bolder tones and peppery undertones, while Italian oil is gentler, enriched with fruity notes.